Same-Day Emergency Dentist in Arlington, TX

 Why Choose Dr. Heather Martinson, DDS for Emergency Dental Care?

-When dental emergencies happen, you need an Arlington emergency dentist with the knowledge and experience to help you experience relief and healing as quickly as possible.
-Dr. Martinson has been practicing dentistry for over 25 years, and in our opinion, she’s the best emergency dentist Arlington, TX, has!
+When dental emergencies happen, you need an Arlington emergency dental provider with the knowledge and experience to help you experience relief and healing as quickly as possible.
+Dr. Martinson has been practicing dentistry for over 25 years, and in our opinion, she’s the best emergency dental expert that Arlington, TX, has!

 Our team is also skilled at treating dental emergencies, and we’re happy to help!
 As proud members of the American Dental Association, our goal is to set you up to achieve relief and healing in an atmosphere that feels friendly, safe, and comfortable.
 To help us do this, we offer: